pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## Future Perfect Continuous (rarely used)
 * I will have been playing football for three years this January.

----

-Ana: How long will you have been living in your current apartment?

-Bob: I will have been living in my apartment for three years in January.

----

 # adverbs